How can you cultivate your creative identity through a creative mindset and radically creative actions in your professional life?

 Creative impulses and creative action

-It’s important to have awareness of the creative skills and interests you possess and can develop one at a time, and the level of mastery you aim at.
-Figure 2.4.1 depicts four ways to understand your creativity:
+It’s important to have awareness of the creative skills and interests you possess and can develop, as well as the level of mastery you’re aiming for.
+Ways to understand your creativity include:

-Moreover, at any time, you might get new insights into a new impulse to create.
-Then you’ll decide whether to take creative action.
+Moreover, at any time, you might get a new impulse to create.
 This creative impulse is triggered by perceived obstacles or constraints.
 Faced with these hurdles, you become aware of yourself, take new actions and set new goals.
-Velcu-Laitinen (2022) explains that creative individuals may tap into new impulses to create depending on whether they are in tune with emotional experiences — their own or others’ — or with external events (see Figure 2.4.3).
+Velcu-Laitinen (2022) explains that creative individuals may tap into new impulses to create depending on whether they are in tune with emotional experiences—their own or others’—or with external events.

 These impulses can take the form of four types of creative actions: